KarlisKV/CS-107-Pacman/CONCEPTION.md

 <a id="modifications"></a>
 ## 1. MODIFICATIONS TO THE PROVIDED CONTENT

-**Note:** In each modified class, a comment containing "[mofification]" has been left.
-This allow to quick search and find where exacty the code has been altered.
+**Note:** In each modified class, a comment containing "[modification]" has been left.
+This allows to quick search and find where exactly the code has been altered.

 <pre>
 .